kyberdrb/Windows_tutorials/Windows_and_Office_as_a_Precious_Gift/Universal_clean_offline_Microsoft_Windows_and_Microsoft_Office_activation_procedure_with_KMS_server_in_a_local_Docker_container.md

         PingSucceeded          : True
         PingReplyDetails (RTT) : 0 ms
         TcpTestSucceeded       : True

+    Example output on Windows 11 host when testing KMS communication with KMS server in Alpine Linux as WSL2 machine

+        PS C:\Users\machine> Test-NetConnection -ComputerName 172.26.175.118 -Port 1688

+        ComputerName     : 172.26.175.118
+        RemoteAddress    : 172.26.175.118
+        RemotePort       : 1688
+        InterfaceAlias   : vEthernet (WSL)
+        SourceAddress    : 172.26.160.1
+        TcpTestSucceeded : True

     The entry `TcpTestSucceeded : True` indicates that the local KMS port for incoming and outgoing KMS communication are open and the remote port on the KMS server in the Docker container is also open in both directions and available to receive activation requests.

     When the test fails - the VirtualBox Alpine Linux virtual machine, Docker KMS server container is not running, the firewall in Windows or Linux blocks the connection or the virtual machine's network adapter is not set up for `Promiscuous mode` for `Host-only` attached network adapter or the `Port-Forwarding` is not set up for `NAT` attached network adapter, it may looks like this: